23-Year-Old Nabbed For Speeding Clocked At 145 MPH On Route 17, State Police Say

 He can’t drive 55.
 Or even 65.

-A 23-year-old New Jersey man was clocked by New York State Police troopers driving a Dodge Challenger 145 mph in a posted 65 mph zone on State Route 17 in Orange County.
+A 23-year-old man was clocked by New York State Police troopers driving a Dodge Challenger 145 mph in a posted 65 mph zone on State Route 17 in Orange County.

 Troopers from Middletown on patrol at approximately 10:15 a.m. on Friday, Feb.
 28, attempted to stop Jeremy Vanleuvan, 23, of Wanaque, New Jersey when he was spotted speeding up and passing vehicles in a reckless manner, police said.